 Your Myers-Briggs personality type can impact your skills

-For example, if you’re an ESTP, you’re likely to have strong coordination and physical awareness in crisis situations.
-This may help you in athletics and is likely why a large percentage of college athletes type as ESTPs.
+For example, if you’re an ESTP, you’re likely to have strong coordination and awareness of your surroundings in crisis situations.
+This may help you in athletics and is likely why a large percentage of college athletes type as ESTPs (MBTI® Manual – Third Edition).

 Your Myers-Briggs personality type may have nothing to do with your skill

-If you have the drive and ambition you can master many skills without it being dependent on your Myers-Briggs® personality type.
+If you have drive and ambition you can master many skills without it being dependent on your Myers-Briggs® personality type.
 For example, Richard Branson, an ESFP is an avid and esteemed chess player.
-Most people associate the ESFP personality with entertaining, being adventurous, and being morally driven.
+Most people associate the ESFP personality with entertaining, being adventurous, and being ethically conscious.
 Many people associate INTJs with chess and strategy.
-This just shows that you can’t stereotype people; just because someone is one type doesn’t mean they won’t excel at something commonly attributed to another type.
+This just shows that you can’t stereotype people.
+Just because someone is one type doesn’t mean they won’t excel at something commonly attributed to another type.
 Many skills can be learned regardless of type.
 Which is why it’s important to remember that…

 Type isn’t everything.